tmfarrell/tmfarrell.github.io/_posts/2021-05-30-how_delegation_improves_orgs.md

-Another important part of delegation, which is a follow-on consequence of doing it well: work is not only parallelized across individuals, but also allows some degree of variation in how it gets done across team member.
+Another important part of delegation, which is a follow-on consequence of doing it well: work is not only parallelized across individuals, but also allows some degree of variation in how it gets done across team members.
 Everyone does things a little bit (or a lot) differently.

 This variation involves some risk, because some reports will do tasks better than others, and generally most reports will do tasks worse than their manager.
 This is one of the fundamental challenges of the manager: delegate a task or do it yourself?
 Doing tasks yourself is less risky in the short run, but more risky in the long run because of the opportunity cost of a team not learning and growing.

-Over the long run, the risk of delegation should be worth taking because it's an opportunity to learn and grow, even if the task at hand is critical to the organization's success.
+Over the long run, the risk of delegation should be worth taking because, even if the task at hand is critical to the organization's success, it's a chance for learning and growth.
 After all is said and done, reports who complete tasks differently and better (especially if better than their manager) should be able to describe **why** they did what they did.
 That strategy can then become a learning that can be applied across an organization.
 This is how *best practices* are formed.